Army of the Potomac – Union soldiers cooking dinner in camp – Library of Congress

 Food Photography and Styling by Louise Mellor

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

-- 2 lbs beef stew meat, cut into 2-inch chunks
+- 2 pounds beef stew meat, cut into 2-inch chunks

-- 2 tbsp pork fat or lard (vegetable oil can be subbed to make kosher)
+- 2 tablespoons pork fat or lard (vegetable oil can be subbed to make kosher)